return42/sphkerneldoc/linux_src_doc/include/linux/pci_hotplug_h.rst

 get_power_status
     Called to get the current power status of a slot.
-    If this field is NULL, the value passed in the struct hotplug_slot_info will be used when this value is requested by a user.

 get_attention_status
     Called to get the current attention status of a slot.
-    If this field is NULL, the value passed in the struct hotplug_slot_info will be used when this value is requested by a user.

 get_latch_status
     Called to get the current latch status of a slot.
-    If this field is NULL, the value passed in the struct hotplug_slot_info will be used when this value is requested by a user.

 get_adapter_status
     Called to get see if an adapter is present in the slot or not.
-    If this field is NULL, the value passed in the struct hotplug_slot_info will be used when this value is requested by a user.

 reset_slot
     Optional interface to allow override of a bus reset for the